timescale/outflux/README.md

 ## Known limitations

+### Fields with different data types across shards

-Outflux doesn't support fields that have the same name but different data types across shards in InfluxDB (https://github.com/timescale/outflux/issues/59)
+Outflux doesn't support fields that have the same name but different data types across shards in InfluxDB, **UNLESS** the field is an `integer` and `float` in the InfluxDB shards.
+InfluxDB can store the fields as `integer` (64bit integer), `float` (64bit float), `string`, and `boolean`.
+You can specify the `multishard-int-float-cast` flag.
+This will tell Outflux to cast the `integer` values to `float` values.
+A 64bit float can't hold all the int64 values, so this may result in scrambled data (for values > 2^53).

+If the same field is of any of the other possible InfluxDB types, an error will be thrown, since the values can't be converted.

+This is also an issue even if you select a time interval in which a field has a consistent type, but exists as a different type in a shard outside of that interval.
+This is because the `SHOW FIELD KEYS FROM measurement_name` doesn't accept a time interval for which you would be asking